NFL Power Rankings, Pt. 2: Who’ll Challenge the Pats?

 5. Pittsburgh Steelers

-Subtractions: Valuable RB DeAngelo Williams went to Denver in free agency, while vet LB Lawrence Timmons flew south to Miami … The Steelers cut TE Ladarius Green, a needed piece in their offense; he couldn’t stay healthy.
+Subtractions: Valuable RB DeAngelo Williams was allowed to walk as a free agent, while vet LB Lawrence Timmons flew south to Miami … The Steelers cut TE Ladarius Green, a needed piece in their offense; he couldn’t stay healthy.

 Key front office/coaching moves: Only one, and it was momentous.
 The death of franchise patriarch Dan Rooney cast a pall over the organization that is still there.
 Son Art Rooney II, who has run the team in recent years, is a fitting heir.